alexcarriero/class_imbalance_project/simulation_code/send_to_hpc/README.txt

    This number represents the scenario number.

-4. Using the High Performance Computer call the .sh file
+4. Using the High Performance Computer call the .sh file.
+This will run the R script execute.R on the HPC.

    NOTE: ensure you have set the correct working directory (i.e., send_to_hpc).

 5. Once complete, copy the folder "sim_results" and paste in the directory:

-   data_archive > results > simulation_results > raw_results > PASTE HERE
+   results > simulation_results > raw_results > PASTE HERE

    Then name the folder "scX", where X is an integer representing the scenario number.

-NOTE: all files used in the simulation are explained in the README found in data_archive > simulation_code > own_device
+NOTE: all files used in the simulation are explained in the README found in simulation_code > own_device

 THE END